-- Keep an up-to-date list of all your responsibilities. - Arrive at the National Leadership Conference with all responsibilities completed. - Memorize scripts for general sessions and any other activities in which you have a part. - Work closely with other council members to divide responsibilities. - Before the meeting, inform your adviser of your responsibilities, activities, and schedule. - Bring several white shirts and other necessary uniform needs, being sure your uniforms fit appropriately, are pressed and cleaned, and shoes are in good condition. - Do your best and enjoy the experience.
+- Keep an up-to-date list of all your responsibilities. - Arrive at the National Leadership Conference with all responsibilities completed. - Memorize scripts for general sessions and any other activities in which you have a part prior to arrival at NLC. - Work closely with other council members to divide responsibilities. - Before the meeting, inform your adviser of your responsibilities, activities, and schedule. - Bring several white shirts and other necessary uniform needs, being sure your uniforms fit appropriately, are pressed and cleaned, and shoes are in excellent condition. - Do your best and enjoy the experience.